ThatXliner/slashtilities/README.md

 While Discord's find feature is nice, typing `/igotpinged` saves a lot of keystrokes or (in the case of mobile) tapping.

+#### `/cc @someone, ...`

+> Sends a dm to the people you `/cc`'d with your latest message contents and link.
+Also tells them who else you CC'd

+Because just pinging them is risky.

+1. Your original message (or the message you used to ping them) can get deleted
+2. And if number 1 happens, your reputation will be ruined because you "ghost pinged them"

+DMs are a safe and persistent place for dumping messages.

+#### `/bcc @someone, ...`

+> Sends a dm to the people you `/cc`'d with your latest message contents and link

+Basically [`/cc`](#cc-someone) but the dm message doesn't tell them who else you've CC'd.

 #### `/???`

 > ???